 We trained for about 3 weeks before the movie, and the action design king 87 Eleven are definitely one of the best in the business.
 Ive done a couple of projects with them in the past so it was kind of like coming home to family.
 We trained for about 3 hours every day on the traditional stances, sword fighting and archery.
 My style that I studied was Taekwondo and the Japanese martial arts that was brought into this film was a much deeper kind of stance.
 They beat me up every day to make sure that I stuck to it!
 If you were to challenge me to a sword fight right now I might not be that effective but Ill tell you where the camera is!On working with Hugh Jackman:

 I think it hits you the most when youre on that airplane headed to Australia.
 Youre definitely giddy and you cant believe youre getting to do this, but the thing about Hugh, and Im sure every cast member will say this, is that he has this ability to genuinely make you feel like you belong there, and not many people do that.
 I think that ability allows everyone to just show up and do their work, and thats a rare gift.
 Ive worked on a lot of different sets and you always kind of feel like youre tiptoeing.
 Most A-list stars go straight back to their trailers during lunches and Hugh is probably the only guy that Ive worked with at that level who would eat with the cast and crew every day.On future projects and playing any more comic book characters:

 Im doing a show called Intelligence with Josh Holloway that will come out next year.
 I wish there were more characters in the comic book universe that were Asian, but Ive always been intrigued with the Master of Kung Fu.The Wolverine hits UK cinemas on 25 July, 2013.
 You can read our review here.

-Want to write about Interviews and The Wolverine?
+We need more writers about Interviews and The Wolverine!
 Get started below...